 The teachers and Director are caring individuals committed to developmental, cooperative education.
 Each classroom has two co-teachers.
 Our entire faculty is trained in early childhood education and many teachers have advanced degrees in education.
 All staff members are trained in and maintain First Aid and CPR as well as ongoing professional development.

 Our primary consideration is to provide a program that is in the best interest of the children.
 Each classroom offers children a balance of individual and group exploration with materials and ideas.
 Children have opportunities to experiment and express themselves using a myriad of art, building, sensory, nature/found objects, and dramatic play materials.
 While there is a routine flow to the day, there is also flexibility based on a deep respect for the needs and interests of the individual children and the group.
-There is always a mid-morning snack, a music and movement period, and time for outdoor play in our expansive outdoor space.
+There is always a mid-morning snack, a music and movement period, and time for play in our expansive outdoor space.